eurec4a/flight-phase-separation/README.md

 ## Conventions
 Flight segmentation is designed to be flexible and unstructured, but we propose that data providers follow the convention that
-_a time or time window should not belong to more than one segment of the same type_
+_a time or time window may not belong to more than one segment of the same kind_